- Anticipated Installed Capacity

-We are currently undertaking public consultation regarding our proposals to amend the existing consent to increase the efficiency of the site, this involves amending the design by reducing the number of turbines, relocating the turbines and increasing the tip heights.
-This redesign would be subject to a new consent application.
+We undertook public consultation regarding our proposals to amend the existing consent to increase the efficiency of the site, this involves amending the design by reducing the number of turbines, relocating the turbines and increasing the tip heights.
+This redesign will be subject to a new consent application.

 Once we have submitted an application to the Scottish Government there will be an additional opportunity to provide comments and feedback.
 We appreciate this is not the usual format that you may be used to and we want to thank you for your cooperation.